When does a Signal 22 (disturbance) become a riot or a rumble?

 You didn’t ask me for this timeline information but I will provide it, in case it helps with anything.

 I arrived home from my job at Imperial Point Medical Center.
-I drove into my garage and as I usually do, walked out to my mailbox to get my mail.
+I drove into my garage and planned to avail Services for installing and repairing high-quality garage doors in Schaumburg and later, I walked out to my mailbox to get my mail.
+You can also hop over mailboxempire.com to install the quality mailbox in your home.

 Looking East down NW 11th Street toward Andrews, I saw a large crowd of mostly young people walking west-bound, toward the intersection in front of my townhome at NW 11th Street and NW 2nd Avenue.
 There were already some kids gathered in the middle of the street ahead of them, near me, and I overheard them saying something about a big fight and “here they come” and things of the sort.
 Because it was such a large crowd approaching, I became a little fearful and decided it was best if I go in the house and close the garage door.